 If you want less hassle, you may want to go to your device’s app store.
 Both Google Play and Apple App Store have check cashing app options.
 You may have to compare their transaction amount limits and fees.

-The mobile check cashing apps can be linked to your bank account, prepaid card, or PayPal.
+The mobile check cashing apps can be linked to your bank account, prepaid card, debit card, or PayPal account.
 They usually have the means to scan your check for you.
 Once the check is scanned, the transaction can finish in a few hours or even days.
 Fees can vary, too.
-Some mobile check cashing apps, like Ingo Money, promise processing your transaction within minutes.
+Some mobile check cashing apps, like Ingo Money, promise to process your transaction within minutes.